bartvandebiezen/css-conventions/README.md

 - Name of a modified block or element is a combination between the name and the modifier, divided with two hyphens '--'.
 - Modification means a different version of a block or element.
 - Modifiers are timeless.
 Use 'states' if a 'different version' is temporarily.
 - A block can be nested within another block if that block is often used by itself.
-The nested block has at least two class names: (1) the block name itself and (2) as an element of the surrounding block.
+The nested block has at least two class names in this order: (1) as an element of the surrounding block and (2) the block name itself.
 - A class does not reflect the full trail of the DOM.
 Only one block or element is allowed within a class name.
 - When is a block a modified block or a complete new block?
 Is it '.small-project' or 'project--small'?
 A modified block still inherits a lot of styling from the original block.
 A new block is completely independent from the original block.
 You determine the tipping point, but if in doubt create a new block.
+- It is not allowed to give an element two block classes or two element classes.
+- It is not allowed to place an element class from a block in another block.

 **Right:**
 ```CSS